Barde-S/CSV_File_Refactorer-/README.md

 - Unwanted columns, such as 'address2' and 'contactname', are dropped from the DataFrame.
 - The cleaned and rearranged DataFrame is displayed in the Streamlit app for user verification.

-Feel free to use this tool to enhance the organization and cleanliness of your CSV data!
+Note: This program is for a specific purpose; if you want to use it, you might have to refactor it to meet your preference.

 **Note:** Make sure to have Streamlit (`pip install streamlit`) and pandas (`pip install pandas`) installed before running the application.